George Taliaferro: National Football League (NFL)

-For the 1952 season, it would be the only one for the team in Dallas, and it equally proved a disaster in terms of wins for Taliaferro and company, as the team didn't even finish the season in their home city and won just one game.
-For Taliaferro's part, he still managed to thrive in his own ways.
-He rushed 100 times for 419 yards with one touchdown while catching 21 passes for 244 yards and one touchdown.
-He also threw 16-of-63 for 298 combined yards with two touchdown to six interceptions.
-He also had seven combined punt and kick returns for 150 yards.
-He ended up named to the 1953 Pro Bowl alongside his teammate John Wozniak while having a 2nd Team award from the Associated Press.
+The 1952 season was a debacle for the Texas, resulting in only one win and a folding for the franchise.
+Taliaferro still managed to thrive, rushing 100 times for 419 yards with one touchdown while catching 21 passes for 244 yards and an additional TD.
+As a single wing halfback he also threw 16-of-63 for 298 combined yards with two touchdown to six interceptions.
+In recognition of his efforts, Taliaferro was named to the 1953 Pro Bowl alongside his teammate John Wozniak while having a 2nd Team award from the Associated Press.

 The 1953 season was Taliaferro's third in three seasons, as the ashes of the Dallas franchise were picked up for a team in Baltimore.
 He would play in eleven games and rush for career highs in 102 carries for 479 yards while having two touchdowns and 20 catches for 346 yards for two touchdowns.
 He would also make appearances at quarterback, mostly during the latter part of a seven-game losing streak to end the season, with most of his passes (15-of-55 for 211 yards) coming there, and he threw two touchdowns to five interceptions.

+On November 22, 1953, Taliaferro became the first black player to start at quarterback in the NFL in the years after the fall of the league's color bar.
+In his first time playing the position in his five-year professional career, Thrust into action by the injury of Colts QB Freddy Enke, Taliaferro posted his second and final 100-yard rushing game, running for 136 yards on sixteen carries for one touchdown in the 21–13 loss to the Rams.
+Taliaferro's passing was less than stellar, however, with the Colt quarterback going just 6-for-21 with 2 costly interceptions.

-He had his second and last 100-yard rushing game on November 22, running for 136 yards on sixteen carries for one touchdown in a 21–13 loss to the Rams.
-He made his final appearance at punting, doing 65 kicks for 2,437 yards.
-He made 26 combined returns for 362 yards.
-For the third and last time, he finished in the top ten in rushing yards in the league alongside rushing yards per game.
+For the third time, Taliaferro finished the season in the top ten in rushing yards in the league as well as rushing yards per game.
 He also led the league in fumbles, however, with ten.
-Alongside teammates Art Donovan, Dick Barwegen, and Tom Keane, he was named to the 1954 Pro Bowl for his third and last selection.
-1954 represented his last full season.
+Alongside teammates Art Donovan, Dick Barwegen, and Tom Keane, he was named to the Pro Bowl for his third and final time.

+The year 1954 represented Taliaferro's last full season.
 He started in nine games that year while running 48 times for 157 yards with no touchdowns.
 He also caught 14 passes for 122 yards and one touchdown while throwing two passes for one interception.